ken1882/sages_handbook/genso_encyclopedia/yukari_yakumo.md

 **Range:** within sight

-**Components:** V, S, M (a magical labyrinthine map crafted with materials at least worth total of 1,000,000 gp)
+**Components:** V, S, M (a magical landscape map crafted from rare materials, see text)

 **Duration:** Until dispelled

-You opens a gap into an infinite labyrinth, a spatial loop that traps creatures within an endless pathway.
+You opens a gap into the magical map that have drawn, a plane of existence that reflects the boundaries of the world within the artist's creation.
+This map can take the form of a sprawling city, uncanny landscapes, dangerous labyrinth, or any other scenery one can imagine.
 All creatures within maximum of 1-mile radius are teleported into this dimension unless they succeed on an Wisdom saving throw.
-While inside, creatures can only move through a series of hallways that repeat endlessly, and time seems to flow differently.
-For each hour that passes inside the labyrinth, only 1 minute passes outside.
-Creatures inside the labyrinth are trapped indefinitely, Divination spells can’t locate or perceive the target.
+While inside, creatures can only move in this domain, a reflection of the creator's will existing as a pocket dimension, isolated from the rest of the multiverse, and time seems to flow differently, for each hour that passes inside, only 1 minute passes outside.
+Creatures within are trapped indefinitely, Divination spells can't locate or perceive the target.
 Nothing can pass through the boundary, nor can any creature teleport or use planar travel to get into or out of it.
-To leave the labyrinth, a dispel magic spell can save the victim only if it is cast as a 9th-level spell (or higher), targeting a creature inside and close (25 ft. + 5 ft. per 2 caster level) to the special component used to create it.
+To leave the dimension, a dispel magic spell can save the victim only if it is cast as a 9th-level spell, targeting a creature inside and close to (25 ft. + 5 ft. per 2 caster level) the special component used to create it.
 Or the caster cast the spell with same component again opening the boundary.
-If the component is destroyed or dispelled by the Disjunction, all creatures inside immediately free from the labyrinth.
+If the component is destroyed or dispelled by the Disjunction, all creatures inside immediately free from the dimension.

+To craft the component, following materials from various location must be used:
+- 1 pound of high quality sand without impurities.
+- 10 pounds of imperial jade from Youkai Mountain and filled with beasts spiritual power.
+- 3 vials (6 ounces) of sacred water blessed by a miko with unparalleled exorcism power, each vial is capable of dealing no less than 99 hit points of radiant damage on average roll when applied to evil being. (for instance, average roll of 10d18 is (1+10)/2*18=99)
+- 50 feet of silk thread imbued with the essence of the moon and longevity.
+- 5 pounds of infernal bloodstone formed by agglomerate the residue from boiling the bloods of evils repetitively.
+- 1 stellar feather of Yatagarasu.
+- 80 pounds of keystone.
+- 10 plants of Untainted Lotus.
+- 4 gallons of underground water from Forest of Magic.
+- 8 pounds of cotton, grew in Garden of the Sun and fertilized with bonemeal made from creatures has average DC above 10.
+- Crafting process *pages after are torn down*

+\page

 #### Boundary Collapse
 *12th level Evocation*